WadhwaniAI/StudentDropoutEWS/README.md

 The [metadata](metadata) directory contains mandatory data aspects needed to use this repository.

 [Calendar of holidays](metadata/holidays_calendar.json)
-- This is a mandatory dictionary
+- This is a mandatory nested dictionary holding information about holidays in AYs.
-- Example: `{"2223": {"6": {"sundays": [5, 12], "vacation": [1, 2], "pravesh utsav": [13, 14]}}}`
+- For example: `{"2223": {"6": {"sundays": [5, 12, 19, 26], "vacation": [1, 2]}}}`
-- This nested dictionary stores non-working day metadata for each academic year (e.g., "2223" representing academic year 2022-23), and for each month within the year ("6", "7" representing June and July.)
+- It stores non-working days for each AY (e.g., "2223" for AY 2022-23) and for each month in the AY (e.g., "6", "7" for June, July).
-- It maps to sub-categories like "sundays", "festive", "vacation", or custom labels (e.g., "pravesh utsav"), listing relevant dates as integers.
+- It maps to sub-categories like "sundays", "festive", "vacation", or custom labels (e.g., "pravesh utsav"), listing dates as integers.
-- An example of this file for the academic years from 2022-23 to 2024-25 for the state of Gujarat is [here](metadata/holidays_calendar.json)
+- An example of this file for the AYs from 2022-23 to 2024-25 for the state of Gujarat is [here](metadata/holidays_calendar.json)
-- Please edit the dictionary within this file for the academic years of your interest.
+- Please edit the dictionary within this file for the AYs of your interest.

 [Dataset Schema](metadata/schema.json)
 - This is a mandatory JSON dictionary representing the schema of a usable (valid) dataset.